Voivod (band): Reunion with Snake, arrival of Jasonic, and death of Piggy (2001–2006)

 Voivod briefly disbanded in 2001 before Bélanger returned to the band.
 The next incarnation of Voivod featured three of the four founding members: Denis Bélanger (a.k.a.
-"Snake"; vocals), Denis D'Amour ("Piggy"; guitars), and Michel Langevin ("Away"; drums) along with Jason Newsted ("Jasonic", of Metallica) on bass guitar.
+"Snake"; vocals), Denis D'Amour ("Piggy"; guitars), and Michel Langevin ("Away"; drums) along with Jason Newsted ("Jasonic", formerly of Metallica) on bass guitar.
 The album Voivod was released in 2003.
 Guitarist Denis D'Amour died at the age of 45 on August 26, 2005 due to complications from colon cancer.
 In July 2006 they released Katorz, based around riffs found on the laptop of D'Amour.
 Just prior to his death, he left instructions for his bandmates on how to use them.
 In November 2006, the song "X-Stream" was featured on Guitar Hero II.

 Infini, return of Blacky, and Target Earth (2007–2013)

 Voivod were planning to work on what was to be their final studio album in late 2007, which contained tracks recorded with D'Amour before his death.
 Voivod was part of the Heavy MTL show that was held in Montreal on June 22, 2008.
 Voivod also performed at the Monsters of Rock Festival in Calgary, Alberta, on July 26, 2008, and supported Judas Priest at the Bell Centre in Montreal, on August 12, 2008.
 Voivod also played a full set at Thrash Domination in Kawasaki, Japan, September 20–21, 2008, along with the bands Testament and Forbidden.
-The band consisted of Bélanger, Langevin, a returning 'Blacky' Thériault, and Dan Mongrain on guitar.
+The band consisted of Bélanger, Langevin, a returning "Blacky" Thériault, and Dan Mongrain on guitar.

 In early January 2009, Voivod announced that they were putting the finishing touches on their new album and expected to release it in the spring of that year.
 The album, now known as Infini, was released on June 23, 2009.

 By July 2010, Voivod had been writing and recording new music (including Dan Mongrain on guitar).
 On July 4, 2012, Voivod announced the title of their thirteenth studio album, Target Earth, which was released on January 22, 2013.
 Target Earth has a more progressive sound than some of their last few albums, and is a return to a more "classic" Voivod sound that can be heard on Dimension Hatross and Nothingface.
 All the music was written by Blacky and Chewy, while Snake focused on lyrics, and Away took care of the artwork.